Irish Geneaography

 1. John Grenham's Placenames page is your go-to place for trying to tell a townland from a parish.

 2. There is never just one spelling of a placename.
 There have been attempts to officially standardise spellings but older variants may persist and of course modern transcription errors add to the complexity too.
-For example, lots of townlands begin with Bally- but you may find the older Irish spelling of Baile- used too - make liberal use of Wildcards when hunting on-line.
+For example, lots of townlands begin with Bally- but you may find the older Irish spelling of Baile- or Ballina- used too - make liberal use of Wildcards when hunting on-line.

 3. However, watch out for what looks like a different spelling actually being a distinctly separate place - try searching for everywhere beginning "Kil" and you'll see what I mean!
 (Kil- means church by the way so you can see how all those names arose.)